 When making your entries (and any resit entries), it’s essential you plan carefully, taking the entry and certification rules into consideration.

 The early entry rule is applied to qualifications that count towards key stage 4 performance tables.
-It helps define which qualification will count when two qualifications which discount each other are taken by a student or where the same qualification is taken more than once by a student.
+It helps define which qualification will count when two qualifications which discount each other are taken by a candidate or where the same qualification is taken more than once by a candidate.
 For Cambridge Nationals the early entry date is the date we award the full qualification.
-Cambridge Nationals full qualifications can be claimed in a November, January or June series.
+Cambridge Nationals full qualifications can be claimed in a January or June series.
 Awarding takes place shortly after the series:

 Full details of the discounting rules, the list of key stage 4 discount codes and the early entry guidance for schools can be found on the DfE website.